ghoomfrog/silili/vocabulary.md

 - *nim* is pointing to the face and doing a twirling gesture.
 - *kinti* is a backward hand in front of the chest, holding an invisible ball, clenching and unclenching.
 - *si* is a sideways "talking" hand gesture, not near the mouth.
+- *kjal* is a vertical sideways flat hand on the side of the mouth.
 - *siw* is a downward flat hand with side-pointing fingers, in front of the forehead.
 - *jaw* is a hand near the ear, pointing up with the index.
 - *tiw* is an upward finger-rubbing gesture.